Massage has an amazing number of benefits to offer both peri-menopausal and menopausal women.

 - Lower blood pressure

-Blood pressure can rise in menopausal women.
-Whether this is through the change in hormones or because of a tendency to put weight on during this time is not sure, but it is something to be mindful of – especially if you are on HRT, because that can also have an impact.
+Blood pressure can rise in menopausal women, either through the change in hormones or because of a tendency to put on weight during this time.
+HRT can also have an impact.
 Research has proven that people receiving Swedish Massage had lower levels of blood pressure.

 - Reduce stress

-By helping the body to relax, massage can reduce menopausal stress levels and stop us worrying.
-It can also help combat stress fatigue and aid sleep.
+By helping the body to relax, massage can reduce menopausal stress levels, help stop you worrying and combat stress fatigue.

 - Fresher-looking skin

-Diminishing oestrogen levels has a huge impact on the skin.
-Symptoms can include drier skin and much itchier than ever before.
-Massage oils can really help make your skin look and feel better.
+Diminishing oestrogen levels have a huge impact on the skin, including making skin drier and itchier.
+Massage oils can really help your skin to look and feel better.